 Files and shell on the machine

 Cowork’s headline skill is working directly on your machine — reading, organizing, rewriting, and deleting files, and (for roles that allow it) running shell commands.
 These rules cover the actions where that goes wrong: reading secrets, dumping the environment, overwriting or deleting at scale, uploading data off the box, and pulling in new software.
-The family and field values are exactly what Unbound’s classifier extracts.
+The family and field values are exactly what Unbound matches on.

 Connectors and the browser